FITP XX will be held on March 27, 2010

 - Must be at least 50% hands on time

-- WIll commonly span two sessions (1 hr 50 minutes) to allow enough time to work on projects
+- Will commonly span two sessions (1 hr 50 minutes) to allow enough time to work on projects

 - Beginners workshops assume no previous knowledge or skill